-Growth related wastewater projects (in addition to baseline projects) required to support growth to 2041 are presented below.
+Growth related wastewater projects (in addition to baseline projects) required to support growth to 2041 are presented in Table 5.3.
 Each is identified with a project number to allow for easy reference to maps and tables.
 Projects are presented in phases according to their intended completion date.

-The Region's recommended wastewater servicing projects to 2041 is shown in Figure 5.2.
+The Region's preferred wastewater servicing projects to 2041 are shown in Figure 5.2.

 Table 5.3 presents the growth-related wastewater projects, along with information about the expected timeframe to complete each project and the proposed class environmental assessment schedule.
-Detailed phasing maps (10, 20 and 25 years) for water projects appear in Volume 2 Appendix B. As most projects are subject to an environmental assessment process, the scope of a project and the location of the works may be subject to change.
+Detailed phasing maps (10, 20 and 25 years) for water projects appear in Volume 2 Appendix 2 B. As most projects are subject to an environmental assessment process, the scope of a project and the location of the works may be subject to change.